ronakupadhyaya/SQL/day1/setup_mac.md

     ![Opening a database inside Postgres](img/postgresapp.png)

     <details><summary>
-    Tourbleshooting: if the Postgres window is empty
+    Troubleshooting: if the Postgres window is empty
     </summary><p>

     If the Postgres window is empty run the following commands from your terminal